wrightomated/bbroster-blog/content/posts/number-mechanic-change.md

 100% a conversation that happened.
 Ridiculous if you think about it in modern day standards, because as of today any player that wears number 1 - 99 will have a place in your roster.
 Also you may order the numbers anyway you see fit.

-This was a suggestion so hopefully it give a bit more freedom in how you form your team.
+This was a common suggestion so hopefully it give a bit more freedom in how you form your team.

 If your numbers are 100 and above, sorry buddy, out of luck.